 Summer is upon us, which means it’s time for short sleeves and swimsuits.
 As excited as I am about pool days and sundresses, extra opportunities for exposed skin can draw unwanted attention to our most problematic areas.
-A common concern for many men and women is dark underarms, so let’s explore some causes and solutions below!
+A common concern for many men and women is dark underarms, so let’s explore some causes and treatments below!

 Shaving Dark Hair